 The blue-eyed black lemur has one of the smallest ranges of any lemur species and is protected in only a tiny area of Madagascar, Sahamalaza National Park.
 Sadly, because Sahamalaza is susceptible to wildfires and other pressures on the forest, the species is at risk even within the park.
 Those factors – a narrow geographic range, a single park protecting their natural environment, and a habitat under pressure – have resulted in blue-eyed black lemurs’ CRITICALLY ENDANGERED conservation status.
 In 2015, it was estimated that the blue-eyed black lemur could go extinct in the wild as little as 11 years due to habitat loss, forest fragmentation, and hunting pressures (Volameno et al.).

-More great info about the blue-eyed black lemur ( on the DLC website.
-Information about our breeding program, most recent births, and the AZA’s Species Survival Plans is available . ) is available on the
+More great info about the blue-eyed black lemur (Eulemur flavifrons) is available on the species homepage on the DLC website.
+Information about our breeding program, most recent births, and the AZA’s Species Survival Plans is available here.

 Want to learn even more about blue-eyed black lemurs AND help support their care, not only here but also in Madagascar?
-Consider symbolically adopting Presley, a male blue-eyed black lemur, through the DLC’s !
+Consider symbolically adopting Presley, a male blue-eyed black lemur, through the DLC’s Adopt-A-Lemur program!
 Adoption packages start at just $50.